-In this section, you can find the latest news on COVID-19 with reliable links to government guidance and the latest health advice for carers.
+In this section, you can find useful links to government guidance and tips for carers.

 It's important to know what support is available to you as a carer and those you look after to help manage the risks posed by COVID-19.